Skip to content

 Fault Injection

-Unfault can integrate with fault to help you run quick, targeted fault injections against your app while you’re looking at a specific route or function.
+Unfault’s LSP and VS Code extension can integrate with fault to help you run targeted fault injections against your app while you’re looking at a specific route or function.

 The goal is not to build a perfect chaos suite on day one.
-It’s to make it easy to answer: “What happens if this upstream is slow/flaky/down?” while you’re still in the code.
+It’s to answer: “What happens if this upstream is slow, flaky, or down?” while you’re still in the code.

 Terminal window

-The VS Code extension needs to know where your app is listening (to build a proxy mapping):
+The VS Code extension needs to know where your app is listening.
+Set in your VS Code settings:

 • unfault.fault.baseUrl (default: http://127.0.0.1:8000)

-This is the target Unfault will map to the local fault proxy.
+This is the target Unfault maps to the local fault proxy.

-When your cursor is inside a route handler (or a function reached by one), open Unfault: Context and use the Fault Injection panel.
+When your cursor is inside a route handler (or a function reached by one), open the Unfault: Context sidebar and use the Fault Injection panel.

 When you click Run: